 Surface: Mostly smooth single-track with roots and rocks; steep sections; dirt roads

 Unlike some of the other rides that follow portions of Segment 6 of the Colorado Trail, this one is not plagued by endlessly steep grades, nasty technical sections that can draw down your endurance, or six hours of both.
 While there is considerable elevation gain along the way, the grades are so gradual as to make even the longest climb as rewarding as the best downhill.
 Though some riding has to be done on roads, none of that precious altitude is ever wasted on anything but narrow single-track.
 In fact, it seems like your efforts are repaid with interest, in the form of some of the fastest, most exciting downhills you will ever find.
-Make a loop in the middle by turning left at the second intersection, and rejoin the main trail later on for the final ascent to the top of an unnamed mountain.
+Make a loop in the middle by turning left at the first intersection, and rejoin the main trail later on for the final ascent to the top of an unnamed mountain.
 There is no specific place to turn around, but it is best to avoid going down the other side, as that is part of another ride.
 Pay attention to branching trails, as a wrong turn could take you to Keystone.

 Surface: Smooth single-track; steep, rocky, and unrideable sections